shamim0754/JavaAdvace/readme.md

 }
 ```

-@Target is used to specify at which type, the annotation is allow other can't use it.
+@Target is used to specify at which level, the annotation is allow other can't use it.

 ElementType | Allow
 ----------------- | -------------